gptguy/silentkeys/README.md

 1. **Global Hook**: A lightweight Rust daemon listens for the configurable push-to-talk shortcut.
 2. **Audio Capture**: Captures high-fidelity audio from the system microphone using low-latency buffers.
 3. **Inference**: Audio chunks are processed by the Parakeet model via ONNX Runtime.
-4. **Streaming**: Silero VAD detects phrase boundaries to stream accurate partial transcripts.
+4. **Streaming**: Partial transcripts are streamed while audio is captured.
 5. **Virtual Typing**: The `Enigo` crate drives virtual keypresses to insert text into the focused window.

 ---